MIT-Mobile/MIT-Mobile-for-iOS/README.markdown

 #About the app

-MIT Mobile for iPhone is the official iPhone app for MIT.
-It is created and maintained by MIT and shared under the MIT license.
+Tim Info is an app shared under the MIT license.
 The project includes components from other open source projects — their licenses are detailed in their respective source files.

-MIT Mobile for Phone is free and available [on the App Store](http://itunes.apple.com/us/app/mit-mobile/id353590319).
+Tim Info for Phone is free and coming soon!

 Contributions are welcome!